ShutoOsawa/htb-linux/Goodgames/GoodGames.md

 ```
 augustus was there

+## Container
-actually I am in the container
+actually I am in the container!
 ```
 root@3a453ab39d3d:/backend# ls
 ls